storybookjs/ember/docs/configure/theming.md

 ![Storybook custom theme loaded](./storybook-custom-theme.png)

 <div class="aside">
-Many theme variables are optional, the <code>base</code> property is <strong>NOT</strong>.
+💡 Many theme variables are optional, the <code>base</code> property is <strong>NOT</strong>.
 </div>

-The `@storybook/theming` package is built using TypeScript, so this should help create a valid theme for TypeScript users.
+The `@storybook/theming` package is built using TypeScript, which should help create a valid theme for TypeScript users.
 The types are part of the package itself.

 ## CSS escape hatches

 The Storybook theme API is narrow by design.
-If you want to have fine-grained control over the CSS, all of the UI and Docs components are tagged with class names to make this possible.
+If you want to have fine-grained control over the CSS, all UI and Docs components are tagged with class names to make this possible.
 This is advanced usage: **use at your own risk**.

 To style these elements, insert style tags into: